RichardRicoKlar/ProjectAnts/README.md

 Simulation can conclude in 3 results:
  - Ants have died and none is left on a board
  - Ants have dominated over 90% of the board
- - Bugs have dominated over 90% of the board
+ - Bugs have dominated over 90% of the board - standard result if ants take too long to spread

 ## What to do if I find a problem?
 Also bit tricky question.
 Feel free to raise an issue, but in reality, I don't really care :)

+## Known bugs / Weird stuff
+#### _"Solution contains unused WPF Project?"_
+Yes it does, maybe I'll get to it later.
+It's pointless at this moment.
+#### _"The higher the SpeedRate, the weirder's Console output."_
+Indeed, I've noticed that too.
+I believe that the problem is that my app currently calculates everything on each tick, instead of pre-calculating before showing any output and so it leaves some weird artifacts every now and then.
+I might fix that at some point later (or maybe not).